citahub/cita-sdk-js/packages/neuron-web/README.md

 Neuron Web is an extension of chrome similar to [MetaMask](https://metamask.io).

+# Disclaimer

+Neuron Web is just a debugger tool now, do not take it as an official wallet.

 # Quick Start

 ## Enable nervos in dapp to interact with NeuronWeb